-Ultimate Guide to Watching Birds in Every Season
+The Ultimate Bird Watcher Guide for Every Season

-Watching birds brings new excitement every day.
-Get our checklists for birding season by season.
+Watching birds brings new excitement every day throughout the year.
+Get our bird watcher checklists for season by season.

 Watching Birds in Winter

-Winter can seem dark, cold and lifeless.
+Winter can seem dark, cold and lifeless for a bird watcher.
 Those of us who live in the northern part of the country (very far north in my case of Fairbanks, Alaska) are accustomed to snow, frigid temperatures and a landscape that can seem void of any living thing.
 From a winter birding perspective it can be monotonous.
 Common feeder birds flit in and out, the same few species, day in and day out.
 We long for the days of spring and summer.

 But then, during one of our periodic glances out the window, something different appears.
 A pine grosbeak, perhaps, a northern shrike or a red-breasted nuthatch.
 The new bird flies into the branches, scattering a flurry of snow as it lands.
 The colors and patterns of the new arrival help us forget about the cold, the dark and the monochromatic landscape.
 We become entranced by the bird at hand.

 This is winter birding for me in the interior of Alaska, but a similar story can be told by a bird watcher virtually anywhere.
 In western Washington state, where I attended college, winter was one of the finest times of year for birding as species from across the North congregated in the wetlands and estuaries.
 And although there was far more diversity in those wet coastal forests than here in Alaska, one trait remained constant: Things often seemed the same, day after day.
 Rain there, snow here.
 The species were usually the same, though there were far more of them.
 But the rarities and the surprises served to remind me that despite the apparent monotony, things were not always the same after all.

 Discover 7 types of finch birds to look for in winter.